Saturday, January 24, 2026

 The Slash pine’s shallow roots grow together and help hold the land in place during all the storms.
 Their roots clean the water that flows to this part of the country.
 The needles clean our air and the trees provide much needed shade for the health of our waters, land, and people.

-I was fortunate to make my way to the sea lab on Daulphin Island.
+I was fortunate to make my way to the sea lab on Dauphin Island.
 I met Lori who works there and she told me about the Audubon trail markers that describe the Slash Pine and the Longleaf Pine.
 I found that marker and the photos are included here.

 Lori is on the board of the Dauphin Island Foundation.
 This foundation promotes community services and environmental conservation.
 They are working on a tree project that will educate people about the ecosystem of the maritime forest on the island.